SEC Baseball Power Rankings: Middle of league sees notable changes after Week 10

 Week 10 was a big one across college baseball, but especially within the SEC.
 After all of the action, we’ve updated our SEC baseball power rankings.

 Just two SEC teams went perfect on the week, including midweeks.
-Three teams swept their weekend series, and there’s changes in the middle of this week’s power rankings as a result.
+Three teams swept their weekend series, and there are changes in the middle of this week’s power rankings as a result.

-13 teams from the SEC made the field in On3’s latest Field of 64 projections released on Monday, with seven hosting a regional.
+There are 13 teams from the SEC that made the field in On3’s latest Field of 64 projections released on Monday, with seven hosting a regional.
 Ten SEC teams were ranked in D1Baseball’s post-Week 10 top 25 rankings.

 Here’s how this week’s SEC baseball power rankings look after Week 10.
 Just four weekends remain in the regular season.